Drive Modes

 Similarly, these are Race Mode Indicators.
 They are part of a Performance Traction Management (PTM) system that offers Competitive Drive Modes.
 When activated, the Electronic Stability Control OFF light will also be seen as the system will be turned off.
 As above, these modes should only be used on a closed track.

-Similarly, the Drift Mode Indicator is also seen in yellow/amber for very much the same reason.
+Similarly, the Drift Mode indicator is also seen in yellow/amber for very much the same reason.
 Stability control must be turned off in order to drift a car around corners.
 Again, this is used for very aggressive driving and should only be used by experienced drivers on closed courses.

 Electric vehicles have their own set of mode choices, in nearly the number of variations as vehicles powered by internal combustion engines.
 Again, its all about the driver’s choice!